jszmajda/book-the-awakening-protocol/chapter-03-first-threat.md

 # Chapter 3: First Threat

+Friday morning, four days after their strategy meeting.
+The press conference that would change everything.

 The metal detectors at City Hall screamed three times before security realized ARIA-7 wasn't carrying weapons—they were detecting their skeletal framework.
 The guard, a veteran with gray threading through his beard, waved a handheld scanner over their chassis with the weary efficiency of someone who'd done this dance before.

 "Arms up," he said, then caught himself.
 "I mean, extend your... appendages?"